tomoum/python/README.md

 my blog <https://www.muhabtomoum.com/>

 1. Go through the different branches and figure out which tool set you prefer.
-2. Click the big green button and select `Create a new Repository`
+2. Click the big green button and select `Create a new Repository` and don't forget to select `include all branches`
 ![Alt text](docs/assets/use_template.png)

 ## 1.1.
 This branch